RETROGEN SEQUENCING TROUBLE SHOOTING GUIDE AND SUGGESTIONS

 (2) There are two (or more) templates present.

-Here’s an example of ‘mixed peaks’ such as might arise from two or more unrelated templates:
+Here is an example of ‘mixed peaks’ that might arise from two or more unrelated templates:

 Another example, this time with templates that might be related.
 Note the alignment of the peaks: